ixoe/headache-weather-study/README.md

 # headache-weather-study
 Study on the association between migraine headache and the weather

-To view the results, download the file headache.html from this repository and opening it in a web browser.
+To view the results, download the file headache.html from this repository and open it in a web browser.

 # Further instructions